dsnair/React-component-examples/README.md

 Follow these steps for completing your project:

 - Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
-- Add your Project Manager as a Reviewer on the Pull-request
+- Add your Project Manager as a Reviewer on the Pull Request.
 - PM then will count the HW as done by merging the branch back into master.

 Please note: